 Moreover, the bill passed from last year classified virtual currencies as “assets” that can be used in making payments and can be transferred digitally.
-Just released today, we got the draft regulations, which you can find here (in Japanese).
+Just released today, we got the draft regulations, which you can find here.

-Highlights of the draft regulation proposals are as follows:
+Highlights of the draft regulation proposal can be found below:

 - Anyone applying for registering an exchange must provide an address and also inform customers of that address.

 - Exchanges are required to hold their own cash and bitcoins in separate banking accounts from customer deposits.
 Further, exchanges will need to comply with regular audits and inspections by the JFSA.

 - The draft order requires adequate protection against the leaking of customer personal information.
 However, no specific details were given here.

 - A requirement of reserve capital of at least 10 million yen (around $85,000 USD) to apply for registration.

 - Foreign bitcoin exchanges operating in Japan must have a representative living in Japan.
 Foreign bitcoin exchanges that are not registered in Japan are not allowed to advertise their business to Japanese residents.

 Feelings were mixed towards bitcoin on the Japanese street since the Mt.
 Gox debacle and bankruptcy of two years ago which roiled the bitcoin market for a brief period.
 However, since then steps have also been taken in the private sector to mitigate safety and security concerns on exchanges.